1xn/cupper-hugo-theme/exampleSite/content/_index.md

 {{< /ticks >}}

 {{< warning >}}
 This is a warning!
-This site is a work in progress and shouldnt be functional at all times. enter at your own risk!
+This site is a work in progress and shouldn't be functional at all times. enter at your own risk!
+You have been warned!
 {{< /warning >}}